cloudmesh/client/docs/source/tutorials/comet_cloudmesh.rst

 Takes about 15~20 minutes.
 Once done, the node will be shutoff.

-Once you see the boot question in your console log, please change it to Changing to localboot.
+Once you see the boot question in your console log, please change it to localboot.
 Do this on the front-end node:

 .. prompt:: bash

   cd $HOME
   sudo ./comet-vc-tutorial/cmutil.py setboot $HOSTNAME vm-vct01-01 net=false

+You will also need to generate an SSH keypair for your non-privileged user account and create an ``authorized_keys`` file to allow your parallel application to access both nodes.
+This key pair is only for use within the cluster since it will not have a passphrase.
+Just hit enter at each step.

+.. prompt:: bash

+  cd $HOME
+  ssh-keygen
+  cat .ssh/id_rsa.pub >> .ssh/authorized_keys

 .. prompt:: bash

 Then on your managing host where Cloudmesh client is installed: